 She doesn’t sound convinced and neither am I, but her fingers bite fiercely into my arm.
 To do as she asks I have to let go with one hand then swivel on the damp, shallow ledge that supports my heels.
 I’m breathing so fast I begin to feel dizzy.

 For a moment her voice is sharp, and I obey.
 I swivel and grip, and suddenly, although I’m still on the wrong side of the fence, I’m facing her.

 The fence isn’t high.
 It comes just above my hips.
 I lean forward and see frost is beginning to form on the pavement: my mind obeying its own laws, life continuing irrespective.

 ‘Come on, bring your right leg across.’

-I do as I’m told and, within a few seconds, it’s all over.
+I do as I’m told and, in a few simple, clumsy moments, it’s all over.

 Evie lets go of my arm.
 She’s trying to smile but her teeth are chattering, and I feel intensely ashamed.

 ‘I’m sorry,’ I tell her.
 ‘I’m so sorry.’

 Then a thought occurs to me.